bediger4000/linked_lists/README.md

 The problem statement cleverly doesn't mention this, but it's implicit in "adding two numbers".
-It took me two attempts to realize that a single loop can walk two lists of different sizes, you just have to advance only the non-nil list nodes.
+It took me two attempts to realize that a single loop can walk two lists of different sizes, you have to advance only the non-nil list nodes.

 The fourth tricky piece is pathological inputs like: